 As seating is

-limited for these Horsham Year of Culture Festival Moo-ving Memories events, places are to be reserved in advance by emailing firstname.lastname@example.org or ringing 01403
+limited for these Horsham Year of Culture Festival Moo-ving Memories events, places need to be reserved in advance by emailing firstname.lastname@example.org or ringing 01403

 MMST and the Royal

 Academy of Music presented a public workshop for the Young Artist Musical Ambassadors led by RAM’s Head of Open Academy and dementia specialist, Prof Julian West, on Saturday 28 September.
 The young

 musicians are being trained to go into protected environments such as care homes and hospices.
 This work will be showcased at the TransAtlantic Dialogue Conference in Luxembourg in May